 Below are links to short articles in the series “A Brief History of Painting Frames” by John O’Keefe Jr. Each article includes reference images and diagrams to help you identify frame design features unique to each historical period.
 New links will be activated as additional articles and relevant materials are added.
 Please enjoy.

-After 21 years I have a home recording studio update!
-In 2020 I decided to completely overhaul and rebuild my home recording studio.
+After 21 years, I have a home recording studio update!
+In 2020 I decided to overhaul and rebuild my home recording studio completely.
 The overhaul includes new furniture, upgraded outboard gear, instrument upgrades, improved soundproofing, and proper room acoustic treatments for a better room frequency response.
 I am modernizing everything as my budget allows.
-The studio design will focus on editing and mixing first, and recording second.
+The studio design will focus on editing and mixing first and recording second.

 Acoustic treatments will achieve an optimal room frequency response.
 Improved soundproofing will keep our neighbors happier when the studio is in use.
 The visual aesthetics will change to make a more comfortable and relaxing environment.
 There will be no more blinding white walls that the studio had originally.
-The new look will have an awesome, darker, psychedelic vibe, with controllable LED lighting.
+The new look will have a fantastic, darker, psychedelic vibe with controllable LED lighting.
 I will write in detail about the studio rebuild in future posts.

 Home Recording Studio Update – Future Planned Upgrades

-Here are some additional upgrades I have specified for the rebuilt, but that I have not yet purchased.
+Here are some additional upgrades I have specified for rebuilding but still need to purchase.